jschleg/revellio/docs/workflow.md

   - Explanation text
   - Connection points (element1/element2)
   - Can remove unwanted relations
+- Can use "Find More References" to generate additional relations
+- Can reroll individual relations with feedback

 **System Processing:**
 - Relations are stored in component state
 - Changes are tracked via `onUpdateRelations` callback
 - Updated relations are ready for next step
+- Reroll functions allow generating new relations based on feedback

 **Key Feature:**
 - User has full control over which relations are used
 - Relations can be refined before visualization generation
 - This ensures visualizations match user expectations
+- Reroll functionality allows iterative improvement of relations

 ### Step 4: Visualization Analysis